karlho/knowledgemining/index.md

-## Welcome to Karl Ho Knowledge Mining blog
+# Welcome to Knowledge Mining blog